Reverse Cycle Ducted Air conditioning versus Ducted Gas Heating, what system should I opt for?

 The escalating rise of electricity cost means home owners are always on the lookout for cost efficient alternatives for their heating needs.
 This is where ducted gas heating comes in play.
 Natural gas heating systems offer a more cost effective, efficient and cleaner alternative to electrical heating units as it is cheaper to run on gas than electricity whilst also having the added benefit of producing fewer greenhouse emissions compared to other traditional forms of heating.
 Ducted gas heating performs comparatively better than reverse cycle ducted systems too and will generally keep your indoors warm regardless of the outdoor temperature.

 What is ducted gas heating then?
 Ducted gas heating is a form of home heating centred primarily on heating.
-It does not come equipped with cooling functionality hence cannot be utilized as an air conditioner during the warmer months.
+It does not come equipped with cooling functionality hence cannot be utilised as an air conditioner during the warmer months.
 Nonetheless, this can be mitigated against by investing in a separate ducted air conditioning unit to complement the ducted gas heating system.
 The beauty of ducted systems is the interchangeability and cross functionality of the ducts – meaning the same set of ducts and air vents can be used for both your heating and cooling systems.
 The energy cost-saving aspect of this system makes it more attractive to home owners who are looking for a centralised heating system to keep the family warm during the colder months.

 Ducted Gas heating systems produce a truly comfortable centralised heating experience for your home.
 Its performance is such that your home can be heated relatively quickly, with heat spread evenly across your entire home via the ducts/vent delivery system.
 Heating via a fireplace or a wall furnace might possess a certain aesthetic but they nevertheless lack the performance of a ducted gas heating delivery system – especially for larger homes.
+For more information on ducted heating systems please visit this page.

 What System should I choose?